farhan-syah/spark/README.md

 ## Why SPARK?

-Traditional project management frameworks assume predictable environments. **SPARK is designed for fast-moving teams.**
+By combining principles from Agile, Lean, and modern product thinking, SPARK delivers three key outcomes:

+- **Clarity & Focus** - Eliminates ambiguity by ensuring every team is focused on a single, measurable objective
+- **Sustainable Speed** - Creates a system of continuous flow, preventing burnout and waste
+- **Scalable Autonomy** - Provides a clear model for organizational growth that preserves the speed and agility of a small team

+**Key Features:**
 - **Minimal meeting overhead** (less than 2 hours/week)
-- **Continuous flow** instead of batched sprints
-- **Pull-based work** instead of assignment-heavy planning
+- **Forecasting without estimation** - Lightweight planning that satisfies business needs
 - **Context preservation** - Knowledge compounds across task iterations
-- **Clear workspace architecture** - One workspace, one board, one objective prevents organizational chaos
+- **Cross-pod dependencies** - Structured approach to managing team interdependencies
-- **Smart scaling** - 5-10 people per pod, scale by adding independent pods (not people)
+- **Smart scaling** - Pod structure that scales by replication, not complexity

 ## Quick Start

 **Read [SPARK.md](SPARK.md)** - Everything you need to know in 10-15 minutes.

-**TL;DR:** 4-column board + WIP limit of 1 in Progress column + quarterly OKRs + 3 weekly meetings (75 minutes total).
+**TL;DR:** 4-column board + WIP limit of 1 in Progress column + quarterly OKRs + themes roadmap + 3 weekly meetings (75 minutes total).

 ## Core Principles